 There’s so much more pack into this book I’d love to share, including a giant sea scorpion, a bit on whale evolution, and a Journey to the Center of the Earth style duel between a plesiosaur and a mosasaur, but in the interest of leaving something for the readers to discover for themselves, I shall reign myself in and conclude with one last page.
 A giant Kronosaurus skeleton takes center stage, expanding impressively beyond the borders of the page, while Mary Anning and her ichthyosaurs get two whole side flaps to themselves.
 It’s always nice to see actual paleontologists receive acknowledgement in kids books, especially someone so important to the development of the discipline as Mary Anning.
 There’s plenty of books out there about her fascinating life, and I highly recommend reading up on her.
 I’ve already reviewed Stone Girl, Bone Girl, a somewhat fanciful tale about her early life, and I plan to feature more in the future, so be sure to keep an eye out for those!

 I highly recommend Sharks and Other Sea Monsters to anyone interested in sharks, prehistory, or just pop-up books in general.
 Sabuda & Reinhart have produced a gorgeous piece of art with this book, and I always find it enjoyable to turn through.
 I’ll note for the sake of some of my more pedantic readers that many of the creatures may have odd proportions, but this is an inherent limitation of the medium, rather than any real error on the part of the artists.
-It makes for a wonderful accent to any book collection, though as with any pop-up book, consider carefully the maturity of any individual you allow to read the book.
+It makes for a wonderful accent to any book collection, though as with its Dinosaurs counterpart, consider carefully the maturity of any individual you allow to read the book.
 I myself only barely trust my four-year-old to read it with enough care to avoid damage to the pages!
 In any case, I certainly enjoy it enough for my own sake, and so I’m pleased to give Sharks and Other Sea Monsters the Dino Dad Stomp of Approval!